bradparker/bradparker.com/content/posts/2019-10-05-servant-types.md

 ServerT UsersAPI Handler
 ```

 As `ServerT` is part of the `HasServer` type class there is a `ServerT` implementation for each `HasServer` instance.
 For us to figure out which `ServerT` to use we'll need to know which `HasServer` instance to grab it from.
-This means that not only are we going to be evaluating calls to `ServerT` ourselves but we're also going to have to resolve type class instances too.
+This means that not only are we going to be evaluating calls to `ServerT` ourselves, but we're also going to have to resolve type class instances too.
 How do we find the right `HasServer` instance for `UsersAPI`?

 We can start by asking `GHCi` to tell us everything is knows about `UsersAPI`.